LucaCanali/Miscellaneous/Performance_Testing/Test_CPU_parallel_Rust/README.md

 ## 📊 Output & Analysis

 The `--full` sweep writes a tidy CSV.
-For example this run on a server with 32 cores:
+For example this run on a server with 32 cores using test_cpu_parallel_v1.3.1:
 `./test_cpu_parallel -w 16 --worker_inner_loop_size 2000 -f -o CPU_measure_0_16_20250430.csv`

 ```csv